A Palestinian state

 People have called it virtue signaling, that, you know, this is something that's not actually going to put much real pressure on Israel, but it's a way of showing that they're doing something.

-You know, I think from what I've heard from French officials, they see it as a way to,
+You know, I think from what I've heard from French officials, they see it as a way to

-you know, sketch out a future vision for what a resolution to this conflict will look like.
+sketch out a future vision for what a resolution to this conflict will look like.

 From what they say, that there's no way